LeBron to the Kings? Likely impossible, but someone bought billboards to give it a try

 Asked about offseason trade possibilities around the NBA, Cauley-Stein said with a wry smile: "The league is crazy, man.
 Ain't no loyalty in it.
 Who knows?"

 Indeed, no one knows anything for sure (except, possibly, for LeBron).
 But as far as those Sacramento billboards?
-It's probably a longshot to sway the NBA's biggest superstar, who most likely does not commute regularly on highways 50 or 99, but perhaps it is worth a try.
+It's probably a long shot to sway the NBA's biggest superstar, who most likely does not commute regularly on highways 50 or 99, but perhaps it is worth a try.

 Comments